-Section 2.1 You can end your membership during the Annual Enrollment Period upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans:
+Section 2.1 You can end your membership during the Annual Enrollment Period

 You can end your membership during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
 This is the time when you should review your health and drug coverage and make a decision about your coverage for the upcoming year.